 Your FICO score is calculated from five factors.
 Understanding each one tells you exactly where to focus your energy.

-This measures how much of your available revolving credit (credit cards and lines of credit) you're actively using.
+2. Credit utilization (30%).
+How much of your available revolving credit you're using.
 A $300 balance on a $1,000 limit card is 30% utilization.
-Keeping this below 30% is the standard recommendation.
-Below 10% produces the best results.
+Below 30% is the benchmark.
+Below 10% is ideal.
 See credit utilization, what it is and how to lower it.

-Having a variety of account types (revolving accounts like credit cards and installment accounts like loans) signals responsible credit management.
-This is one reason combining a secured credit card with rent reporting is more effective than either alone.
+4. Credit mix (10%).
+Having a variety of account types (revolving like credit cards and installment like loans) signals responsible credit management.

-Every time you apply for new credit, a hard inquiry shows up on your report and can lower your score by 5 to 10 points.
-Multiple applications in a short window compound this effect.
-Apply for new credit only when necessary.
+5. New credit (10%).
+Every application for new credit triggers a hard inquiry that can lower your score by 5 to 10 points.
+Apply only when necessary.

 What Your Credit Score Affects